 In order to address the various aspects of authentication and authorization of UAS in the 3GPP system, the solution introduces the following building blocks:

-1. UAS operator (i.e. the owner of the UAS) performs a procedure to register the UAS with the UTM/USS.
+UAS operator (i.e. the owner of the UAS) performs a procedure to register the UAS with the UTM/USS.
 3GPP does not focus on the detail of this procedure.
 It is assumed that the registrant provides aviation-level information (e.g. UAV Serial Number, pilot information, UAS operator, etc.), whose content is dependent on the CAA and specific geography.
 This procedure may happen offline or via 3GPP Internet connectivity.
 During this step, the UAV is assigned a CAA-Level UAV ID.
 USS may or may not be involved.

+UAS operator may perform a procedure to request a flight authorization for a UAV with a UTM/USS.
+This procedure is out of scope of SA2.

-2. UE primary authentication: the UAV is authenticated by the 3GPP system using the MNO credentials.
+3. UE primary authentication: the UAV is authenticated by the 3GPP system using the MNO credentials.